ethereum/EIPs/EIPS/eip-signTypedData.md

 Calling `eth_sign` on Metamask displays the string to sign.
 If the user is signing the result of hashing a complex structure involving multiple critical pieces of information, the only way to verify what they are signing is to re-hash the same structure in an independent script and make sure the hashes match.

-Calling `personal_sign` on Metamask with the raw bytes of a hash (e.g not an ASCII string) shows the user this even less verifiable message that they should sign.
+Calling `personal_sign` on Metamask with the raw bytes of a hash (e.g. not an ASCII string) shows the user this even less verifiable message that they should sign.

 <img src="https://github.com/0xProject/EIPs/tree/master/EIPS/eip-eth_signTypedData/personal_sign.png"  width="500px">